London: A Year in Maps

 April: The Royal Wedding

-The Royal Parks produced this beautiful 3D map showing the route of the procession of the Royal Wedding Party from Buckingham Palace to Westminster Abbey for the wedding of Prince William and Catherine Middleton, and its return.
+The Royal Parks produced a beautiful 3D map showing the route of the procession of the Royal Wedding Party from Buckingham Palace to Westminster Abbey for the wedding of Prince William and Catherine Middleton, and its return.
+The original map is offline now but can be glimpsed here:

 May: Londonist Hand Drawn Maps Exhibition